 Historical view of the German town of Münster by Georg Braun and Frans Hogenberg (between 1572 and 1618).
 Big churches seen on the picture (from left to right): Liebfrauenkirche (Überwasserkirche), St. Pauls-Cathedral (in the center), Lambertikirche, Ludgerikirche.
 In the center in front of the cathedral the “Neuwerk” as part of the citywall where the river Aa crosses the city border.
 Image is Public Domain

 Münster had an interesting position in Germany because it was independent from the Church and had a degree of self-rule.
-The city was overseen by an appointed Prince-Bishop, who ultimately had to answer to Charles V, but was basically in charge of the city by himself.
-When Franz von Waldeck was appointed Prince-Bishop in 1532, Lutherans had already started pushing the Catholics out of the city.
-Mobs led by ex-Catholic Priest, now Radical-Lutheran Pastor, Bernard Rothmann attacked the Catholic Churches and destroyed idols.
+The city was overseen by an appointed Prince-Bishop, who ultimately had to answer to Holy Roman Emperor Charles V, but he ruled the city.
+When Franz von Waldeck was appointed Prince-Bishop in 1532, Lutherans had already started pushing the Catholics out of Münster.
+Mobs led by ex-Catholic Priest, now Radical-Lutheran Pastor Bernard Rothmann, attacked the Catholic Churches and destroyed idols.

 Jan Matthias, Dutch Baker and Anabaptist leader photo Public Domain

-The Prince-Bishop left the city, and retreated to safety.
+The Prince-Bishop left the city and retreated to his residence outside the walls for safety.
 Unfortunately, the rest of Münster’s citizens weren’t so lucky.
 Mass conversions and re-baptisms began.
 Catholics and Lutherans fled the city, and their homes were taken over by the Anabaptists.
-By 1534, the Bishop initiated a blockade around the walled city hoping a siege would bring the rebellion to a quick end.
+By 1534, the Prince-Bishop initiated a blockade around the walled city, hoping a siege would bring the rebellion to a quick end.

 Inside Münster, under Jan Matthias’s leadership, the Anabaptists restructured their society.
 All clothing, food and supplies were stored in depots, and overseen by appointed guardians.
 Supplies were meant to be doled out equally.
-Everyone was considered equal, men and women, so it’s not surprising that there were 2-3 times more women than men left in Münster.
-(An interesting side note about this; early Communist leaders look back on the rebellion for ideas to support communist doctrine).
+Everyone was considered equal, men and women, so it’s unsurprising that there were 2-3 times more women than men left in Münster.
+(An interesting side note about this: early Communist leaders look back on the rebellion for ideas to support communist doctrine).

-The Bishop’s siege was making things difficult for the city, and the Anabaptist leadership needed to find a way to keep their followers believing in the cause.
-On April 5, 1534, Easter Sunday, Jan Matthias had a vision…. he declared that God had told him to fight the Bishop’s army single handed.
+The Bishop’s siege was making life difficult for the city, and the Anabaptist leadership needed to find a way to keep their followers believing in the cause.
+On Easter Sunday, April 5, 1534, Jan Matthias had a vision.
+He declared that God had told him to fight the Bishop’s army single-handed.

 Jan van Leyden (Leiden), note the crest he designed for himself

-A new leader, the Tailor’s apprentice from Holland, Jan van Leyden (aka.
-Jan Bockhold) declared himself the new leader.
-He disbanded the council, and set up 12 Elders to rule Münster as in ancient Zion, with him as their head.
-Jan van Leyden’s first orders were to destroy church towers and steeples, and use the parts to strengthen the city walls.
+A Tailor’s apprentice from Holland, Jan van Leyden (aka.
+Jan Bockhold), declared himself the new leader.
+He disbanded the council and set up 12 Elders to rule Münster as in ancient Zion, with him as their head.
+Jan van Leyden’s first orders were to destroy church towers and steeples and use the parts to strengthen the city walls.
 Although Münster was a prosperous city before the siege, supplies began to run low.
-(Anthony Arthur points out the parallels between van Leyden and other cult leaders like David Koresch or Jim Jones… it’s spooky how they mirror each other).
 Maintaining leadership and strict obedience would happen at all costs.
 Jan even called himself King of the World, the ruler of God’s Kingdom on Earth.
 Then he decreed that Polygamy was mandatory (he himself took 15 wives, including the beautiful widow of Jan Matthias).
 Anyone who opposed his rule would be imprisoned or killed.
-(He even had one of his dissenting wives killed, and supposedly danced around her body).
+He even had one of his dissenting wives killed and supposedly danced around her body!

 The new King of the World quickly adapted to his new role.
-His portrait was done immediately with a crest he designed… a globe with two swords (symbolizing revenge) and a cross.
-He wears gold chains and holds a scepter that was made from the gold taken from his followers for the Anabaptist treasury.
-Although the rest of the city went hungry, Jan and his immediate circle feasted daily, and had more than the allotted one or two changes of clothes.
+His portrait was done immediately with a crest he designed, a globe with two swords (symbolizing revenge), and a cross.
+He wears gold chains and holds a scepter made from the gold taken from his followers for the Anabaptist treasury.
+Although the rest of the city went hungry, Jan and his immediate circle feasted daily and had more than the allotted one or two changes of clothes.

 God’s new kingdom in Munster under King Jan Bockhold (van Leyden) in 1534

 All the while, the Bishop’s Army was camped outside the city walls.
-They set up large tents to disguise their numbers… and to give them shelter from the damp cold of Northern Germany.
-Why didn’t the Bishop just storm the gates?
-The Peasant Rebellion left him with fewer troops than he would have liked, also, he was hoping to avoid another blood bath.
-The cost of maintaining an Army was taxing, and he ended up borrowing from other Princes (who were so worried that rebellions would crop up in their city, that they happily sent money).
+They set up large tents to disguise their numbers and shelter from the damp cold of Northern Germany.
+Why didn’t the Bishop storm the gates?
+The Peasant Rebellion left him with fewer troops than he would have liked, and he was hoping to avoid a blood bath.
+The cost of maintaining an Army was taxing, and he borrowed from other Princes, who were so worried that rebellions would crop up in their city that they happily sent money.
 Still, Münster held fast.
 It had double walls being watched over by Anabaptists who had nothing to lose.
 And somehow, other Anabaptist groups from surrounding kingdoms were finding their way into Münster to help.

 Munster under Siege in 1534- image public domain

 After a year, starvation began to break the Anabaptist followers.
 People ate whatever they could, even rats, and there were rumors of cannibalism.
-Still, the Anabaptists leaders thought they could win.
-They even built an early version of a Tank, a heavily reinforced Wagon, that might have actually broken through the Bishop’s lines, if they hadn’t already eaten the horses needed to pull it.
+Still, the Anabaptist leaders thought they could win.
+They even built an early version of a Tank, a heavily reinforced Wagon, that might have broken through the Bishop’s lines if they hadn’t already eaten the horses needed to pull it.
 Thousands tried to escape the city, only to be cut down by the Bishop’s army.
-Finally, one rainy night, there was a break through, and the Bishop’s troops took back the city.
+Finally, one rainy night, there was a breakthrough, and the Bishop’s troops took back the city.
 The siege was over.

 So, What about the CAGES in Münster, Germany?